Is Your Baby Gifted? Here's What To Look For - Baby Chick

 Share

-Parents, teachers, and society, in general, believe a child is intellectually gifted when a standardized assessment says they are.
+How do you know if your baby is gifted?
+Parents, teachers, and society in general believe a child is intellectually gifted when a standardized assessment says they are.
 But those standard assessments often come when children are close to school age.
 Are we missing an opportunity to provide additional stimulation to gifted children earlier?

-We know the critical window for child development is before age five.1,5,6 It might help to identify giftedness earlier so gifted children get adequate stimulation to meet their needs.
+We know the critical window for child development is before age 5.1,5,6 It might help to identify giftedness earlier so gifted children get adequate stimulation to meet their needs.
 Many parents wonder at some point if their baby or toddler is gifted.
-This question can be difficult to answer because every child develops at a different rate with varying skills and abilities.
+This question can be challenging to answer because every child develops at a different rate with varying skills and abilities.
+However, there are certain signs you can look out for, which we’ll explore here.

 Is Your Baby Gifted?